Here are some logical and interesting facts about data-types and the modifiers associated with data-types:-

 3. We can’t use any modifiers in float data type.
-If programmer try to use it then compiler automatically give compile time error.
+If programmer tries to use it ,the compiler automatically gives compile time error.

 [Error] both 'signed' and 'float' in declaration specifiers [Error] both 'short' and 'float' in declaration specifiers

-4. Only the long modifier is allowed in double data types. we cant use any other specifier with double data type.
-If we try any other specifier then compiler will give compile time error.
+4. Only long modifier is allowed in double data types.
+We cant use any other specifier with double data type.
+If we try any other specifier, compiler will give compile time error.